TomSssM/MyCodewars/task-archieve/longest-letter-subsequence/task.md

 But for this particular task you may also need to enable the _power of hashmap_

+__Note:__ the approach used in this task is called "_Sliding Window_".
+The particulars of this approach are also discussed in [this task](../best-time-to-buy-and-sell-stock/task.md) (same Task Type) but you can also read more about the "Sliding Window" approach in [this article](../literature/sliding-window.md)

 __Note:__ in order to find out how to use HashMap to solve tasks, please see [this task](../contiguous-array/task.md) or simply read [this article](../literature/hash-map.md)

-__Note:__ the particulars of the approach used in this task are also discussed in [this task](../best-time-to-buy-and-sell-stock/task.md) (same Task Type)

-__Note:__ apart from HashMap the approach used in this task is called "_Sliding Window_".
-Like we said this approach is also discussed in [this task](../best-time-to-buy-and-sell-stock/task.md) but you can also read more about the "Sliding Window" approach in [this article](../literature/sliding-window.md)

 </details>